edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ npm run dev

-If you used our example documentation, the chatbot will know a few things about EdgeDB along with whatever it was trained on (which would have been relatively early in EdgeDB's development as of the time of this tutorial's publication).
+If you used our example documentation, the chatbot will know a few things about EdgeQL along with whatever it was trained on.

 Some questions you might try: